 Based on the Bloomberg comfort survey’s monthly outlook figures, 30 percent of respondents, the most this year, said the economy is improving, while 36 percent indicated it’s about the same.

 Labor-market progress may help sustain consumer attitudes about the economy.
 Unemployment fell to 7.7 percent in February, the lowest in four years, from 7.9 percent in January, and employers added 236,000 jobs, the Labor Department reported earlier this month.

 The recovery in the residential real estate market is helping stabilize household balance sheets.
 Home prices in 20 U.S. cities rose in the 12 months ended in December by the most in more than six years.
 The S&P/Case-Shiller index of property values increased 6.8 percent from December 2011, the biggest year-to-year gain since July 2006, after advancing 5.4 percent in November.

 The housing gains are encouraging homeowners to take on more remodeling projects, boosting home-improvement retailers such as Lowe’s Cos.
-(LOW) The Mooresville, North Carolina-based company said it is hiring 9,000 permanent part-time workers this year as it sells more appliances and bathroom fixtures.
+(LOW:US) The Mooresville, North Carolina-based company said it is hiring 9,000 permanent part-time workers this year as it sells more appliances and bathroom fixtures.